-Within the USCIS National Security and Records Verification Directorate, there is the Office of Fraud Detection and National Security.
-Immigration officers that are part of this agency can protect the country's borders, look for immigration violations, and investigate visa fraud and other types of immigration fraud.
-With the issue immigration at the forefront of our national politics, this may be an area of opportunity for those who want to work in the field of Criminal Justice.
-Of course, there are many types of careers in the field that you can look into.
-To chart the right path, contact several schools in our directory to compare their programs.
+Within the USCIS National Security and Records Verification Directorate, there is the Office of Fraud Detection and National Security (FDNS).
+Immigration officers are part of this agency and help protect the country's borders, look for immigration violations, and investigate visa fraud and other types of immigration fraud.
+With the issue of immigration at the forefront of our national politics, this may be an area of opportunity for those who want to work in the field of criminal justice.

 The Office of Fraud Detection and National Security requires a lot from its immigration officers.
 You may prevent terrorism by working at airports or other ports of entry into the country, upholding immigration law, and investigating other crimes and violations as needed.
 You may also conduct some research as part of this position.
 With your training and education, you may investigate current immigration laws to see how effective they are.
 You may also suggest changes to current laws and look for ways to more efficiently protect the United States.

-At the GS-7 level, which offers higher pay than lower levels, you need at least one year of post-graduate study or a Master's degree.
+At the GS-7 level, you need at least one year of post-graduate study or a master's degree.
 If you have relevant work experience, you may be able to get a job at the GS-7 level.
 However, your experience must be similar to what the immigration officer job requires.
 Experience in securing the borders, looking for terrorist activity, and dealing fraud can be very valuable in this field.

-After getting hired for an immigration officer job, you have to attend a training program.
+After getting hired for an immigration officer job, it's required to attend a training program.
 The training center for USCIS is located in Dallas, Texas.
 You should plan on completing a nine-week program that prepares you to work with people of different backgrounds, investigate various threats to the country, and handle immigration issues.

 Of course, you want to know what kind of salary range you can expect in this field while comparing programs.
 In general, the job outlook for FDNS Immigration Officers may be strong.
 FDNS is a growing agency that is expanding its hiring efforts as it becomes an established part of the federal government.
 As the number of people trying to immigrate into the United States continues to increase, the demand for FDNS Immigration Officers may increase as well.